United NLF Groups: 1975: Victory of FNL

 Upon the declaration of the victory of FNL in 1975, DFFG activists gathered at the Östermalm representation office of the Provisional Revolutionary Government in celebrations.
 The following day, 15,000 people celebrated the victory in Stockholm on May 1, 1975.

 Vietnam-China war and disbanding

 In 1977 DFFG was renamed the Vietnam and Laos League for Friendship and Solidarity (Vietnam- & Laosförbundet för vänskap och solidaritet).
 The 1978 Cambodian–Vietnamese War would mean the end of the organization.
 It had split into three factions, one group fully supporting Vietnam, one fully condemning Vietnam and supporting the Chinese attack on Vietnam and a third group that opposed the Vietnamese invasion of Cambodia but did not support the Chinese attack on Vietnam.
 The organization was disbanded on May 14, 1979.

 Cultural impact

-An important factor to the success of the DFFG was the strong support the movement was able to gather amongst prominent artists and intellectuals at the time, such as Jan Myrdal, Sara Lidman, Lars Forssell, Cornelis Wreesvijk and Fred Åkerström.
+An important factor to the success of the DFFG was the strong support the movement was able to gather amongst prominent artists and intellectuals at the time, such as Jan Myrdal, Sara Lidman, Lars Forssell, Cornelis Vreeswijk and Fred Åkerström.
 The posters of the organization were often painted by well-known artists.